-This is where an interior designer, and the right interior designer, can be not only a luxury, but a cost saving necessity.
-Because, the right interior designer can play a number roles in a project, many of which most people aren’t aware of.
+This is where an interior designer, and the right interior designer, can be not only a luxury but a cost-saving necessity.
+Because, the right interior designer can play a number of roles in a project, many of which most people aren’t aware of.

 Israel is a melting pot of different cultures and languages